ibleaman/loshn-koydesh-pronunciation/README.md

 ## Overriding phonetic rules

-If you are maintaining your own rule sets for `orthographic-to-phonetic.txt` and/or `phonetic-to-orthographic.txt`, you can override the default rules by setting the `LOSHN_KOYDESH_O2P_SRC` and/or `LOSHN_KOYDESH_P2O_SRC` environment variables to the file paths of your sources.
+If you are maintaining your own custom mapping files for `orthographic-to-phonetic.txt` and/or `phonetic-to-orthographic.txt`, you can override the defaults by setting the `LOSHN_KOYDESH_O2P_SRC` and/or `LOSHN_KOYDESH_P2O_SRC` environment variables to the file paths of your sources.